wp-plugins/easy-media-gallery/readme.txt

 == Changelog ==

+= 1.2.25 =
+* Many other PHP, Javascript and CSS clean and optimization

 = 1.2.23 =
 * added : New Feature in pricing table
 * Update : New Price for DEV Version